The Thyristor Supply Unit contains two

 ing considerable energy savings with applications

-having excessive braking powers. the active mode the IGBTs are con
+a converter. the active mode the IGBTs are con

 trolled keep the voltage constant and the line

-current sinusoidal.
+current sinusoidal